Espace Léopold: Visitors

-Parliament, its committees and plenary meetings are open to the public.
-Free audio guided tours are offered when parliament is not holding a plenary meeting.
+The European Parliament, its committees and plenary meetings are open to the public.
+Free audio guided tours are offered when the European Parliament is not holding a plenary meeting.
 The buildings, containing several shops and banks, are largely open to the public and receive 15,000 people a day.
-The old station building houses the Belgian public information office on the European Parliament, and "infodoc", a specialised literary resource on the Parliament for academics and journalists.
+The old station building houses the Belgian public information office on the European Parliament, and "infodoc", a specialised literary resource for academics and journalists.
 A more general public information resource is available at the "infopoint" on the esplanade side of the Spinelli building.